AkshathaHolla91/CarND-LaneLines-P1/README.md

 ![alt text][blur1]

-3. The third step was applying Canny edge detection to detect edges based on the high and low thresholds which I had set to 65 and 195 respectively maintaining the suggested 1:3 ratio
+3. The third step was applying Canny edge detection to detect edges based on the high and low thresholds which I had set to 65 and 195 respectively maintaining the suggested 1:3 ratio.
+This enusered that only the necessary edges were detected.

 ![alt text][cannyedge]

-4. The fourth step was to apply an additional level of gaussian blur for reducing the noise so that the lines are more defined after edge detection
+4. The fourth step was to apply an additional level of gaussian blur so that the lines are more defined after edge detection

 ![alt text][blur2]